shameleon/so_long_project/README.md

 My solution to the ```so_long``` project at 42 Paris.

-Validated on jun-30 2023 with a score of 1️⃣0️⃣0️⃣ by 3 peers.
-1 rated as an outstanding project.
+Validated on jun-30 2023 with a score of 1️⃣0️⃣0️⃣ + 1 rating as outstanding project.

 ---